Skip Navigation, Go To Header

 Wichita's History

 Wichita served as a trading center and meeting place for 11,000 years for nomadic people, but it wasn't until 1863 that the first permanent settlement of Wichita Indians was recorded.
 Shortly after, J.R.
-Mead became the first white settler when he opened a trading post, and established the area as a base for the Chisholm Trail.
+Mead became the first white settler when he opened a trading post and established the area as a base for the Chisholm Trail.

 Wichita Today

-Experience what Wichita is best known for, its western heritage.
-Enjoy great western family entertainment and all-you-can-eat Bar-B-Que at the Diamond W Chuckwagon Supper featuring the Diamond W Wranglers and step back in time and explore America's most authentic "Old West" town at Old Cowtown Museum, an outdoor, living history museum.
+Step back in time and explore America's most authentic "Old West" town at Old Cowtown Museum, an outdoor, living history museum.

 The city also attracts the talents of famous artists including Pavarotti and Broadway productions.
-Discover the talents of local and national artists at the Music Theatre of WichitaWichita Grand Opera, and the Wichita Symphony Society.
+Discover the talents of local and national artists at the Music Theatre of WichitaWichita Grand Opera, and the Wichita Symphony Orchestra.
 You can also take in the significant works of public art located throughout city along with an internationally-renowned collection of American art at the Wichita Art Museum.

 Wichita Highlights